ARISE-Initiative/robomimic/README.md

-# DROID Policy Learning and Evaluation Codebase
+# DROID Policy Learning and Evaluation

 This repository contains all code for the policy learning and evaluation experiments in DROID(TODO(Karl/Sasha): add link to DROID website), a project aimed at collecting a large-scale dataset in-the-wild robot manipulation dataset for the robot learning resaerch community.
 This codebase is built as a fork of the popular repository for imitation learning algorithm development, `robomimic`, about which further information can be found here: [**[Homepage]**](https://robomimic.github.io/) &ensp; [**[Documentation]**](https://robomimic.github.io/docs/introduction/overview.html) &ensp; [**[Study Paper]**](https://arxiv.org/abs/2108.03298) &ensp; [**[Study Website]**](https://robomimic.github.io/study/) &ensp; [**[ARISE Initiative]**](https://github.com/ARISE-Initiative).